Ambipolar diffusion and the mass-to-flux ratio in a turbulent collapsing cloud: Results

 We now proceed to examine the spatial features of the mass-to-flux ratio at a time of 1.44 $t_{ff}$.
 To this end, we select a larger region spanning, 0.6 pc in the $x$ and $y$ directions and is again centered on the location of the maximum density.
 We then create radial profiles of the true mass-to-flux ratio and the density by considering concentric radial shells.
 We present our results on the true mass-to-flux ratio with the blue points in the upper panel of Fig.~\ref{AveragedMF}.
 The points represent the 50th percentile from all pixels in the shell and the errorbars represent the 16th and 84th percentiles, respectively.
-Our results on the radial profile of the density are shown in the bottom panel of Fig.~\ref{AveragedMF}.
+Our results on the radial profile of the density are shown in the bottom panel of Fig.~\ref{AveragedMF} (radial profiles of the mass-to-flux ratio and the density at a time of 1 $t_{ff}$ are presented in Appendix~\ref{RadProfs1tff}).
 As is evident, the average mass-to-flux ratio is in good agreement with the 1D density profile in that it peaks in the same location as the density and gradually declining outward, until it reaches a value close to the initial condition.
 Therefore, based on Figs.~\ref{AveragedMFTime} and \ref{AveragedMF} we conclude that, at least in terms of its average properties, the complex structure of the neutral-ion drift velocity cannot lead to a reduction in the mass-to-flux ratio.

 Despite this conclusion, we note two important points.
 Firstly, there seem to be additional small features in the radial profile of the mass-to-flux ratio (i.e., at $r\approx0.1$ pc) which are not present in the radial profile of the density.
 Additionally, other features (i.e., at $r\approx0.2$ pc) seem to have an offset with respect to the density profile.
 However, given our systematic uncertainties on the individual pixel level (see the discussion in Appendix~\ref{bench}), it remains uncertain whether these minor discrepancies hold any significance.
 Secondly, and most importantly, while the average 1D profiles of the mass-to-flux ratio and density align well, their peak locations in the full 2D maps do not coincide.
 We will further explore this issue in a future study.